PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 #### Raw Data Format

-The time series data will be appended in the file `./out/*/mnist-case[1|2]-pass[0-9].log`, the content of `*` depends on the test case config, and will be printed in the beginning.
+The time series data will be appended to the file `./out/*/mnist-case[1|2]-pass[0-9].log`, the content of `*` depends on the test case config and will be printed in the beginning.

 as the following format: